 How to mount a GoPro when skiing

-It’s essential to minimise vibration when using your GoPro so attach them as close to the carrier as possible and make sure any screws are good and tight.
+It’s essential to minimise vibration when using your GoPro, so attach it as close to the carrier as possible and make sure any screws are good and tight.
 There are a few GoPro thumbscrew spanners available on the market and it’s worth slipping one on your keyring to take with you everywhere.

 What GoPro accessories for skiing?